RMS Olympic: Artefacts Olympics fittings were auctioned off before the scrapping commenced.

 The clock depicting "Honour and Glory Crowning Time" from Olympic's grand staircase is on display at Southampton's SeaCity Museum.

-In 1912, a Steinway Vertegrand upright piano No.157550 with a quartered walnut case left the Steinway Hamburg factory unfinished and was sent to its London branch.
+In 1912, a Steinway Vertegrand upright piano No. 157550 with a quartered walnut case left the Steinway Hamburg factory unfinished and was sent to its London branch.
 In 1913, it was decorated by Harland & Wolff's interior decoration company Aldam Heaton & Co with carvings and gold accents.
-The Steinway Vertegrand from the Olympic is now at Besbrode Pianos in Leeds.
+The piano was first placed in the aft starboard corner in the first-class reception room.

 In 2017, the old billiard hall at 44 Priestpopple, Hexham, Northumberland, was demolished.
+It had opened in 1936.
 During an archaeological excavation on the demolition site by AAG Archaeology, one of the Olympic's chairs was recovered.
-The fittings from Olympic were auctioned off over ten days in November 1935 at the Palmers Works in Jarrow, the billiard hall opened in 1936.
+The fittings from Olympic were auctioned off over ten days in November 1935 at the Palmers Works in Jarrow.